What to Do in Ronda for a Day (Must-see Attractions + Tips)

 Rabo de toro (Oxtail)

-Rabo de toro is one of the traditional dishes in Ronda, although you can find this dish in many other Andalusian cities.
-Not only will you find the typical oxtail stew, but croquetas de rabo de toro (oxtail croquettes.)
+Rabo de toro is a traditional dish in Ronda, though you can find it in many other Andalusian cities as well.
+Not only will you find the typical oxtail stew, but croquetas de rabo de toro (oxtail croquettes)

 Yemas del Tajo (Candied egg yolks)

-Yemas del Tajo are sweets that originated in Ronda, and its name makes reference to Tajo de Ronda.
-These delicious sweets consist of candied egg yolk, which you can easily find in any bakery in Ronda, Malaga and towns in Costa del Sol.
+Yemas del Tajo are sweets originating in Ronda, named after the Tajo de Ronda.
+These delicious sweets consist of candied egg yolk, which you can easily find at any bakery in Ronda, Malaga, and towns in the Costa del Sol.

 Pestiños (honey fritters)

-Pestiños are a synonym of Easter in Andalucia, and luckily Ronda has some of the best pestiños in the area.
+Pestiños are synonymous with Easter in Andalucía, and luckily Ronda has some of the best pestiños in the area.

 These delicious sticky sweets consist of fritters made with ingredients like flour, aniseed, and lemon and are dusted in white sugar or dipped in honey.